Joe Gibbs (producer): Biography

 In 1972, after having moved his studio in the Duhaney Park district, he set up a new one at Retirement Crescent in Kingston's Cross Roads district and started to work with sound engineer Errol Thompson, who used to be at Randy's Studio.
-Together they were known as "The Mighty Two", and along with his studio band The Professionals (including bassist Robbie Shakespeare, drummer Sly Dunbar and guitarist Earl "Chinna" Smith), they produced hundreds of singles, including the hits "Money in My Pocket" by Dennis Brown, "Ah So We Stay" by Big Youth and "Eviction" by Black Uhuru.
+Together they were known as "The Mighty Two", and along with his studio band the Professionals (including bassist Robbie Shakespeare, drummer Sly Dunbar and guitarist Earl "Chinna" Smith), they produced hundreds of singles, including the hits "Money in My Pocket" by Dennis Brown, "Ah So We Stay" by Big Youth and "Eviction" by Black Uhuru.
 The duo worked on over 100 Jamaican number one hits.

 In 1975, he set up his new 16-track studio and record pressing plant at Retirement Crescent and kept producing Jamaican artists under numerous label names (Crazy Joe, Reflections, Belmont, Town & Country).
-He had success again with roots reggae, rockers, lovers rock and Dub music artists including: Dennis Brown, Jacob Miller, Sylford Walker, The Mighty Diamonds, Gregory Isaacs, Prince Alla and Junior Byles.
+He had success again with roots reggae, rockers, lovers rock and dub music artists including: Dennis Brown, Jacob Miller, Sylford Walker, the Mighty Diamonds, Gregory Isaacs, Prince Alla and Junior Byles.

 The 1977 Culture album Two Sevens Clash was a major influence on the then emerging punk scene and an internationally acclaimed production.
-The album was cited by punk rock band The Clash.
-Other successful artists produced by the Mighty Two during the end of the 1970s include: Marcia Aitken, Althea & Donna, John Holt, Barrington Levy, Cornell Campbell, Dean Fraser, Delroy Wilson, Beres Hammond, Ranking Joe, Prince Jazzbo, Prince Mohammed, Dillinger, Trinity, Prince Far I, Clint Eastwood, I-Roy and Kojak & Liza.
+The album was cited by punk rock band the Clash.
+Other successful artists produced by the Mighty Two during the end of the 1970s include Marcia Aitken, Althea & Donna, John Holt, Barrington Levy, Cornell Campbell, Dean Fraser, Delroy Wilson, Beres Hammond, Ranking Joe, Prince Jazzbo, Prince Mohammed, Dillinger, Trinity, Prince Far I, Clint Eastwood, I-Roy and Kojak and Liza.

+Apart from his extensive musical career, he also appeared as himself in the 1972 film The Harder They Come and the 1978 film Rockers.

 In the 1980s, Gibbs had an international hit with J.C.
+Lodge's interpretation of "Someone Loves You Honey".
+However, Joe Gibbs's career suffered a severe blow following the release of this song.
+The success of Lodge's version triggered a massive lawsuit for unpaid royalties and errors in songwriting credits, leading to the closure of his studio.
+This catastrophic event disrupted his productions, stalling his career.
+Although Gibbs attempted to revitalize his career in the 1990s, the consequences of this incident seriously affected his trajectory in the industry.

-Lodge's "Someone Loves You Honey" and again in the 1990s–2000s teamed up with Errol Thompson, and Sydney "Luddy" Crooks of The Pioneers, to produce some new music way into the new millennium.
+Again in the 1990s–2000s he teamed up with Errol Thompson, and Sydney "Luddy" Crooks of the Pioneers, to produce some new music way into the new millennium.
 Before his death, Gibbs also went into business with Chris Chin of VP Records, which was one of his last business ventures.

-He was not married when he died of a heart attack on 22 February 2008 and is survived by his twelve children.
+He died of a heart attack on 22 February 2008, and was survived by his twelve children.